microcks/microcks.io/content/documentation/guides/automation/cli.md

 ### Container image

 The `microcks-cli` is also available as a container image so that you may run it without installing it.
 The hosting repository is on [Quay.io](https://quay.io/repository/microcks/microcks-cli?tab=info).
-You can just simply pull the image to get it locally:
+You can simply pull the image to get it locally:

 ```sh
 docker pull quay.io/microcks/microcks-cli:latest